 See where this is going?
 By saving up cash, spotting great deals, and staying conservative in your purchases, you can upgrade your car every couple of years without ever taking out another car loan!

-If you have a longer window of time to save before you’re ready to buy a new car, you can set a savings goal amount—say $18,000, the average price for a used car—and divide that by the number of months you have to save.
+If you have a longer window of time to save before you’re ready to buy a new car, you can set a larger savings goal amount—let’s try $19,400 which is the average price for a used car.³ Now divide that by the number of months you can afford to save.

-In four years, you’ll be ready to buy a car with cash—no payments necessary!
+In four years, you’ll be ready to buy a really nice car with cash—no payments necessary!

 Simplify the Process With Powerful Budgeting Tools

 Your EveryDollar budget will give you all the tools you need to take charge of your transportation expenses, track your car-loan payoff, and get started on your car-replacement fund.
 Keep in mind, though, that getting rid of your car payment means more than simply making the numbers work.
 It means making a change in the way you think.

 You have to stop believing you’ll always have a car payment and start believing it’s worth a bit of sacrifice and discipline to eliminate car payments from your budget for good!